What Is an Alcohol Intervention?

 After the intervention is complete and your loved one decides to enter treatment, they will undergo an assessment by an addiction specialist or physician.
 Careful considerations will be made for the need for medically managed withdrawal and possible medications for addiction treatment.
 During the evaluation, a doctor or addiction specialist will:12

 - Assess your loved one’s relationship with alcohol, including past and present alcohol use.

 - Assess the person’s overall physical health and wellness.

-- Assist with the creation of the substance abuse treatment plan.
+- Assist with the creation of a substance abuse treatment plan.

 - Identify any medications that may be suitable.

-Many trained medical and addiction professionals are involved in the treatment of your loved one to ensure the highest chance of successful treatment and alcohol misuse recovery.
+Many trained medical and addiction professionals are involved in the treatment of your loved one to ensure the highest chance of successful treatment and alcohol addiction recovery.
 Various treatment professionals can include:12